Aseel-Sh/HackUNT/README.md

 If we had more time, we would consider adding the following features:

+- **In-App Meeting Attendance**:
+  - Allow users to join meetings directly within the application, potentially with integrated video or audio functionality.

+- **Calendar View for Meetings**:
+  - Provide a calendar view where users can easily see all scheduled meetings, view details, and manage their schedule.

 - **Logging and Monitoring**:
   - Implement structured logging with log levels (e.g., `Debug`, `Info`, `Error`) to track critical actions and diagnose issues.